davidgondelach/DensityEstimation/README.md

 This is a complete toolbox for Matlab that enables you to estimate the global thermospheric density using two-line element data.
 Three different reduced-order density models can be employed for the estimation.
 Details of the technique and models can be found in the journal paper, see https://doi.org/10.1029/2019SW002356 or https://arxiv.org/abs/1910.00695.

-Copyright © 2020 by David Gondelach
+Copyright © 2020 by David Gondelach and Richard Linares

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3634245.svg)](https://doi.org/10.5281/zenodo.3634245)